Polynomial Voting Rules: The Voting Model

 \quad Let $S_{k,t}$ be the random event that bidder $k$ receives one unit of reward in period $t$.
 Thus, the number of stakes owned by each bidder evolves as follows,

 or simply,

-Accordingly, the total number of stakes $N_t$ evolves as follows, taking into account $\sum_{k = 1}^K \th_{k,t} = N_t$,
+Accordingly, the total number of stakes $N_t$ evolves as follows, taking into account $\sum_{k = 1}^K n_{k,t} = N_t$,

-In contrast with the P\'olya urn (with a constant reward) in which $N_t$ grows deterministically and linearly in $t$, here $N_t$ as specified in \eqref{eq:Nt} is a nondecreasing time-homogeneous Markov chain on $\{N, N+1, \ldots\}$.
-As we will see in Theorem \ref{thm:1}, the $\texttt{Poly}(\alpha)$ voting rule slows down the distribution of rewards, so the volume of stakes grows sublinearly.
-(This is consistent with the volume growth in many cryptocurrencies such as Bitcoin and Ethereum.)
+The counting process $(N_t, \, t \ge 0)$ specified in \eqref{eq:Nt} evolves as a time-homogeneous Markov chain on $\{N, N+1, \ldots\}$, in contrast with the P\'olya urn (with a constant reward) in which $N_t$ grows deterministically and linearly in $t$.
+As we will see in the next subsection, the $\pol$ voting rule slows down the distribution of rewards, so the volume of stakes grows sublinearly.
+This is consistent with the volume growth in many cryptocurrencies such as Bitcoin and Ethereum.